Welcome to today's edition of the Rush 24-7 podcast.

 But Van Jones was not happy at all when Ailes referred to Obama as lazy.

-Roger Ailes off camera says that Obama is lazy.
+And Ailes in the book, Roger Ailes off-camera says that Obama is lazy.

 He's never earned a dime in the private sector.

-No, I think he still has a former administration official, well known communist sympathizer, Van Jones.
+And that didn't sit well with the former CNN, no, I think he still has, former administration official, well-known communist sympathizer, Van Jones.

-Uh he was on last night with Aaron Burnett.
+He was on last night with Aaron Burnett.

-She said, um, Ailes says that Obama's the one who never worked a day in his life, never earned a penny that wasn't public money.
+She said, Ailes says that Obama's the one who never worked a day in his life, never earned a penny that wasn't public money.

 How many fundraisers does he attend every week?

-Obviously play basketball and golf.
+How obviously play basketball and golf?

 I wish I had that kind of time.